patrickfeller/DartScoreMate/README.md

 # Project status
-Planned deploy of a first app deploy with this week.
-Some KVPs and Preparing the Presentation in April.
+First stable version of app is rolled out.
+Now working on the presentation for Mid-May.

 ## Technologies and Branches
 <details>